Updated: 28/10/2025

 Step 3: Receiver decodes the information

 Next q0 is sent and the receiver has to decode the qubit.
 This is done by applying a CNOT where the received q0 is the control and q1 is the target.
-Then a hadamard gate is applied to q0.
+Then a Hadamard gate is applied to q0.